Javier Velásquez

 Ángel Javier Velásquez Quesquén (born 12 March 1960) is a Peruvian lawyer and politician.
 A prominent member of the Peruvian Aprista Party, he has served in Congress between 2001 and 2019, previously serving from 1995 to 2000.

-In Alan García's second presidency, Velásquez was sworn as the third Prime Minister of Peru of the administration, succeeding Yehude Simon in 2009.
-He resigned his post in 2010 with the intention to run for the Peruvian Aprista Party presidential nomination later that year.
-Although not selected as the nominee, he was part of the presidential ticket of Mercedes Aráoz in which he was the candidate for First Vice President until her withdrawal from the election in January 2011.
-In 2016, he was reelected for a fifth term in Congress, representing the Lambayeque Region under the Popular Alliance which consisted of the APRA and PPC.
+Raised in Lambayeque, Velásquez started his political career from a young age, attaining positions among the party’s regional cadres as a build-up to his first election to Congress in 1995.
+Following two consecutive reelections, he was elected President of Congress for the 2008–2009 legislature, and was subsequently appointed as Alan García's third Prime Minister of Peru of the administration, serving in the position until late 2010.

+Velásquez is currently a candidate for the APRA's presidential nomination at the upcoming 2026 presidential election.

 Law career

 In 1987, Velásquez graduated with a law degree from the National University Pedro Ruiz Gallo.
 Since that year, he has been a designate lecturer at the Higher Institute of Technology "República Federal de Alemania" in Chiclayo.
 From 1991 to 1992, he was head of the public register of the North Eastern region of Marañón.
 From 1997 to 2003 he additionally studied for a Master of Laws, focusing on Constitutional law at the Pontifical Catholic University of Peru.
 Velásquez was a lecturer (Professor) at the Private University Chiclayo in 2000/2001 and at the University of San Martín de Porres in 2006 and in 2007/2008, teaching constitutional law.

-Currently he is studying to obtain a Ph.D. in Law from National University of San Marcos in Lima.
+Currently he is studying to obtain a doctorate in law from National University of San Marcos in Lima.